fossabot/wp-social-manager/readme.txt

 Translate this plugin to your language on [__translate.wordpress.org__](https://translate.wordpress.org/projects/wp-plugins/ninecodes-social-manager).

 = Requirements =
-- PHP 5.3 or above
+- PHP 5.3 or higher
-- WordPress 4.5 or above
+- WordPress 4.5 or higher

 == Installation ==